-Using SIFT money, we established an agreement with Conwy Connect a voluntary organisation in Conwy who have been able to organise regular sessions in which people with learning disabilities and their families meet students in the ordinary setting of the local cricket club and have a facilitated discussion about the issues that they feel doctors in training need to know in order to improve their future practice.
+Using SIFT money, we established an agreement with Conwy Connect, a voluntary organisation in Conwy.
+They have been able to organise regular sessions in which people with learning disabilities and their families meet students in the ordinary setting of the local cricket club and have a facilitated discussion about the issues that they feel doctors in training need to know in order to improve their future practice.

 Encouraging positive attitudes